Libensemble/libensemble/docs/platforms/theta.rst

     $ module load miniconda-3/latest

-Create a Conda_ virtual environment, cloning the base environment.
+Create a conda_ virtual environment, cloning the base environment.
 This environment will contain mpi4py_ and many other packages you may find useful::

     $ conda create --name my_env --clone $MINICONDA_INSTALL_PATH